 - 1/8 teaspoon black pepper

-- 1 pound medium shrimp, 25 count, peeled and deveined, with tails on
+- 1 pound medium shrimp 25 count, peeled and deveined, with tails on

-- Meanwhile, preheat the KitchenAid® Convection Digital Countertop Oven to 400 degrees F. In a large bowl, stir together the olive oil, garlic, paprika, thyme, oregano, cayenne, salt, and pepper.
+- Meanwhile, preheat the oven to 400 degrees F. In a large bowl, stir together the olive oil, garlic, paprika, thyme, oregano, cayenne, salt, and pepper.
 Add the shrimp and toss gently to coat.
 Spread the shrimp in a single layer on a baking sheet lined with aluminum foil.
 Roast the shrimp for 5 to 6 minutes, until just pink and cooked through.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up

 I love cajun food so much but I’ve never had grit before, which is weird because I grew up in the southern US.
 I totally want to try it now!

 Your talents must include mind reading, I have been looking for a Shrimp and Grits recipe.
 Can’t wait to try it